Spanish Hondurans: Colonial era

 Hernán Cortés arrived to Honduras after the conquest of Mexico.

-Spaniards have visited the Honduran territory since 1504 with Columbus' forth expedition.
+Spaniards have visited the Honduran territory since 1504 with Columbus' fourth expedition.
 One of their oldest towns founded was the port of Trujillo, which has one of the oldest Spanish Fortress in America, the Santa Barbara Fortress.

 The first Spanish citizen in Honduras was the conquistador Gil González Dávila, who arrived in March 1524.
 He founded the villa of San Gil de Buena Vista.
 From there, he forged his way deeper inland, attempting to pacify the indigenous population while simultaneously fighting against other Spaniards who contested his territory.
 He also hoped to find the outflow of Lake Nicaragua.

 Later, Hernán Cortés, motivated by reports of the great wealth of the region, sent two expeditions; one by land and another by sea.
 The first expedition was led by Pedro of Alvarado and the second by Cristóbal of Olid.
 After being betrayed by Cristóbal of Olid, Cortés decided to leave Mexico and take matters into his own hands, commanding an expedition that lasted nearly two years and ended in Trujillo, after surviving many dangers and hardships.

 Cortés introduced cattle farming to the area, and founded the villa of the Nativity of Our Lady, near Puerto Caballos.
 Before his return to Mexico in 1526, he installed Hernando of Saavedra as governor of Honduras, and left instructions to treat the indigenous population well.

 On 26 October 1526, Diego López of Salcedo was appointed governor of Honduras by the emperor, replacing Saavedra.
 The following decade was shaped by the personal ambitions of governors and conquistadors, which often came into conflict with the interests of governmental organisation.
 The colonial Spanish rebelled against their leaders, and the indigenous population rebelled against the Spanish landowners and their abuses.
 Criollo people were the most determined to obtain independence for Honduras.
 Paralleling what occurred in the Captaincy General of Guatemala, Honduras-born descendants of Spaniards began a movement to make the country independent, both from the Kingdom of Spain and from the Viceroyalty of New Spain.
 Liberal reforms were initiated to give them more local control over the economy and education.

 Following the early 16th century came a huge migration of Spanish people to the Honduran territory, mostly Andalucians and Extremadurans.
 By the early years of the Spanish empire, hundred of Spanish settlers rebelled against their leaders, and the Indigenous people did the same against their bosses due to their mistreatment in Hondurans.